Siege of Cēsis Castle (1577)

 The siege of Cēsis Castle (1577) was a part of Ivan the Terrible's campaign to conquer Old Livonia.
-After five-day-long bombardment about 300 people within the castle committed mass suicide by blowing themselves up with four barrels of gunpowder.
+After a five-day-long bombardment, about 300 people within the castle committed mass suicide by blowing themselves up with four barrels of gunpowder.
 The event is regarded as one of the greatest tragedies in the war-torn Europe of the early modern period.

 Background

-After the dissolution of the Livonian branch of the Teutonic Order in 1561, Cēsis Castle, one of region's most important fortresses, was garrisoned by Polish troops.
-In the summer of 1577 the townsmen of Cēsis drove the Polish garrison from the castle and submitted to Magnus, the titular King of Livonia.
+After the dissolution of the Livonian branch of the Teutonic Order in 1561, Cēsis Castle, one of the region's most important fortresses, was garrisoned by Polish troops.
+In the summer of 1577, the townsmen of Cēsis drove the Polish garrison from the castle and submitted to Magnus, the titular King of Livonia.
 Soon after Magnus have moved to Cēsis the Muscovites, personally led by Ivan the Terrible, arrived at the edge of the town.
 The tsar had a reputation for not sparing even those who willingly surrendered, and therefore the decision was made not to open the gates.
 According to Salomon Henning the bombardment of the castle was ordered to be opened with full force when a shot came flying from the castle and whizzed right by the tsar's head.